jeremiah-c-leary/vhdl-style-guide/README.rst

 Overview
 --------

-VSG was created after participating in a code review.
-A real issue in the code was masked by a coding style issue.
+VSG was created after participating in a code review where a real issue in the code was masked by a coding style issue.
 A finding was created for the style issue, while the real issue was missed.
 When the code was re-reviewed, the real issue was discovered.